Gokul-VR/react-widget/README.md

 1. Clone this repository to your local machine.
 2. Install the dependencies by running `npm install` or `pnpm install` depending on your preferred package manager.
 3. Run the development server by running `npm run dev` or `pnpm dev`.
+4. Open your browser and navigate to `http://localhost:3000` to see the widget in action.

 ### Structure